-Right, well firstly i’m gonna expect a barrage of emails from people proclaiming to own this game… and many of you will own Outrun Europa, but not the first version which was created back in 1988/89.
-And this version was under the name of Outrun Europe and not Europa… It was also a rather different game.
+Many of you will own Outrun Europa on the C64, but not this first version created back in 1988/89.
+This version was under the name of Outrun Europe and not Europa.
+It was also a rather different game.

-Outrun Europe was originally drawn up for US Gold, and the game was started by Neil Coxhead who had joined Probe software.
-These were written in a proposal to US Gold, who accepted it and allowed Probe to continue with their work on the project.
-GTW actually has the proposals sent to US Gold, which you can download below.
+Outrun Europe was originally drawn up for U.S. Gold as an unofficial sequel, and was started by Neil Coxhead who had joined Probe Software at the time.
+A design proposal was presented to U.S. Gold, who accepted it and allowed Probe to continue with their work on the project.
+GTW has the proposals which you can download below.